hvp3100/face/README.md

 ```

 2) Set up a conda environment with one of the provided conda files.
-I recommend using `conda-environment_py38_cu11_ubuntu.yml`.
+We recommend using `conda-environment_py38_cu11_ubuntu.yml`.
 <!-- This is the one I use for the cluster `conda-environment_py36_cu11_cluster.yml`.
 The differences between tehse two are probably not important but I include both for completeness.  -->